rifathossain82/Rifat-s-Dairy/build_context_extension_in_flutter.md

-### How to Add .env File in Flutter?
+# Let's talk about the BuildContext extension in Flutter

-<p>In Flutter (and in software development in general), it's a best practice to separate configuration settings and sensitive information from your source code.
-The reason for this is primarily for security, maintainability, and flexibility.</p>
+<p>Extensions allow you to organize your code by grouping related functionality together.
+This helps in maintaining a clean and structured codebase.</p>
-Today we will learn, how we can do it?
+Today we will explore about that.

 ## Step 1: